At a Glance

 National median deal sizes tell part of the story: $1 million at pre-seed, $2.5 million at seed, $11 million at Series A, $30 million at Series B+.
 But medians hide the floor.
 The bottom half of founders are raising well below these numbers, when they raise at all.

-In Victoria, the only state with granular graduation rate data, only around 18% of seed-stage startups go on to raise Series A. Early-stage capital in the state has fallen gradually and is now on par with 2016 levels, even as breakout and late-stage hit records.
+In Victoria, the only state with granular graduation rate data, only around 17% of seed-stage startups go on to raise Series A (LaunchVic and Dealroom, Victorian Startup Growth Report).
+Early-stage capital in the state fell year on year and is now similar to 2016 levels, even as breakout and late-stage hit records.
 The pattern is the same nationally: the top is inflating, the bottom is contracting.

-Cut Through reports that 59% of pre-seed and seed deals in 2025 were competitive, up from 30% in 2024.
+Cut Through reports that 59% of investors said pre-seed and seed deals became more competitive in 2025 compared with 2024.
 That is not good news.
 It means the deals that do get funded are the ones investors are fighting over.
-For every founder inside that 59%, there are dozens more whose round simply does not happen.
+For every founder inside the funded set, there are dozens more whose round simply does not happen.

 Alone, Underfunded, Overlooked

 Read the data again from the founder's chair.
 The top 20 deals took 58% of the capital.
 AI companies took 61%.
 International investors drove two-thirds of deals.
 Deal count fell.
-Early-stage capital is at 2016 levels.
-82% of Victorian seed-stage startups never reach Series A.
+Early-stage capital is similar to 2016 levels.
+83% of Victorian seed-stage startups never reach Series A.

 If you are not already in the top quintile, the record year happened somewhere else.

-The average Australian founder is 47.
-They are juggling a full-time job, a mortgage, young kids, or all three.
+The average Australian founder is 46 (Startup Muster, 2025).
+They are juggling a full-time job, a mortgage, young kids, ageing parents to care for, or all of the above.
 They cannot quit for a six-week accelerator.
-They cannot afford a $450-an-hour consultant.
-They cannot pay $100,000 for an MBA.
-And the top accelerators that might teach them the fundamentals accept fewer than 4% of applicants.
+They cannot afford a $450-an-hour consultant or mentor.
+They cannot DIY through a sea of fragmented, unholistic information either.
+And the top accelerators they're told to chase for the fundamentals are out of reach anyway: Antler Australia takes fewer than 1 in 10 applicants; Y Combinator just hit a record-low 0.6%.

 The support they can access is fragmented.
 A book says one thing.
 A mentor says another.
 An advisor fixes one function while five others quietly fail.
 Self-help research is everywhere, and a coherent framework connecting it all is nowhere.
-They are alone.
-And when early-stage capital is scarce, alone is a very expensive place to be.
+So they end up outsourcing the thinking to whichever voice spoke last.
+And when early-stage capital is scarce, that's a very expensive place to be.

 Why Sova Exists